broadinstitute/depmap_omics/README.md

 To run the CCLE pipeline we follow the installation process above and then boot up a GCP instance to run the notebooks from it.

-you can find more documentation about the range of workspaces that have been created: [here](https://github.com/broadinstitute/ccle_processing/blob/master/documentation/firecloud_documentation.md)
+You can find more documentation about the range of workspaces that have been created: [here](https://github.com/broadinstitute/ccle_processing/blob/master/documentation/firecloud_documentation.md)

 ### boot up

-- you first need to go to [taiga](https://cds.team/taiga/dataset) and create some new datasets for the virtual release
+- You first need to go to [taiga](https://cds.team/taiga/dataset) and create some new datasets for the virtual release

-we are instantiating all the parameters needed for this pipeline to run
+We are instantiating all the parameters needed for this pipeline to run

 #### Adding new data